 Oui au train de nuit therefore demands :

-- The realisation from 2022 of the french electoral promise to build 300 new night carriages, or even 600 carriages for France.
-The need is at least 5000 carriages for all Europe.
+- The realisation from 2023 of the french electoral promise to build 300 new night carriages, or even raise ambition to 600 to 1200 carriages for France.
+The need is at least 5000 to 10000 carriages for all Europe.

 - Demands to the European Commission (EC), European Parliament (EP) and railway safety institutions (ERA for the EU, EPSF for France, EASF for Spain) to comply with UIC agrements on border stations, both for homologations and languages.